keystonejs/keystone/.changeset/tiny-walls-behave.md

 '@keystone-next/keystone': patch
 ---

-Added more helpful aria-label and aria-description to filter popover.
+Added more helpful aria-label and aria-description to filter, sort and column popover.